taddyorg/comic-website-template/README.md

 ## Glitch

 You can find the deloyed version of the project [on Glitch](https://glitch.com/~webtoon-website-template).
 We use Glitch because it's free and easy to use.
 You can "remix" the project, which is like "forking" the project.
 This means you can make a copy of this template and easily make and view changes.

-## Contributing

-If you want to contribute to this project, please fork the repository and make a pull request.

 ## License